-You are looking at a pint Mason’s Improved jar in a beautiful dark emerald green glass color.
-Look at all the seed bubbles and glass character contrasting with the raw tin screw cap.
-Just a marvelous example that is unique in jar collecting.
-It was produced with more glass than usual and is thought to have been made in Australia under license from the United States.
-We see this green color and heavy glass with other Australian bottles like Dr. Townsend’s Sarsaparilla.
+The emerald green Mason’s Improved pint was produced with more glass than usual and is thought to have been made in Australia under license from the United States.
+We see this green color and heavy glass with other licensed Australian bottles like Dr. Townsend’s Sarsaparilla.

-The Ball Bros.
-Glass Manufacturing Company made most of the very latest of the machine-made type jars.
-Many other variations of the basic jar, with changes in the exact raised embossed wording, were made in ensuing years.
-For example, the “Mason’s Improved” jar or “Mason Jar” is now a generic term, meaning any jar used for canning which has a screw-type lid.
-Some of these Ball and Mason jars would easily become the most popular and commonly produced fruit jar of the 20th century in the United States and abroad.
+The Ball Brothers Glass Manufacturing Company made most of the late machine-made type jars.
+Many other variations of the basic jar, with changes in the exact raised embossed wording, were made in the ensuing years.
+For example, the “Mason’s Improved” jar or “Mason Jar” is now a generic term, meaning any jar used for canning that has a screw-type lid.
+Some of these Ball and Mason jars would easily become the most popular and commonly produced fruit jars of the 20th century in the United States and abroad.

 We have other Mason jar varieties in our museum that give a pretty good history of the jar.
 Please see our Mason’s Patent Nov.
 30th 1858 Jar and Mason’s Patent Crowleytown Jar and Mason’s GCCo.
 Patent Nov.
 30th 1858 Jar and Mason’s Patent Nov.
 30th 1858 CFJCo Jar